List of Monster High characters: Ghouls

-In the 2022 reboot, she is Indian-American.
-In the 2022 TV series, she is apparently from Nepali, as she and her mother speak Nepalese.
-Abbey grew up alone in Mount Neverest because other monsters were afraid of yetis, but once the Boo Crew met her, they realized yetis are not bad.
-Abbey is friendly and very clumsy, she was accepted in Monster High after her mother realized the world is not the same as it was in her time.

 Amanita Nightshade

 Amanita Nightshade (voiced by Heather Moiseve) is a plant monster who was born from the seed of the Corpse Flower, an extremely rare flower which only blooms every 1,300 years.
 She has purple hair and light green skin.
 She is very vain, and likes being the center of attention.
 In the webisode "Bad Tomb-mates", she reveals that she and Cleo were rivals.
 She blooms once every 1300 years; when she came out, the villagers gifted her to the De Nile family and she became tomb-mates with Cleo.
 However, she has a habit of "borrowing" people's stuff and later disappearing.
 Her doll debuted in 2015.

 Ari Hauntington

 Ari Hauntington (voiced by Jonquil Goode) is the daughter of two ghosts.
 She has purple hair with pale grey eyes and translucent pale white skin.
 She dresses in boohemian-style clothing.
 She is a pop singer, who inspires monsters to be themselves.
 She speaks with an English accent.
 She appeared in the 2016 film special, Welcome to Monster High.